ansible/workshops/exercises/ansible_smart_mgmt/5-exploreinsights/README.md

     - Note that the hosts registered during the Setup / Insights Workflow Template job run are present at the top of the list

-    - Click into each host to see the details of each host on the General Information tab
+    - Click into each host to see the details of each host on the General Information tab.
+An representative sample is provided using node1.example.com.

 ![inventory-general-information](images/5-exploreinsights-inventory-general.png)

 - Click on each of the other tabs to see the information that Insights has collected about each host.
 For example click on Vulnerability.
 This view will show all the vulnerabilities for that host

-- Note that on the right most column labeled Remediation you will see Playbook listed on many of these vulnerabilities.
+> **NOTE** The right most column labeled Remediation you will see Playbook listed on many of these vulnerabilities.
 This indicates that an Ansible Playbook has been created to correct this issue.
 In the next exercise we will demonstrate how to do that.

 ![host-vulnerability-information](images/5-exploreinsights-host-vulnerabilities.png)